julio-cfa/learnpro/README.md

 Please note that, as a beginner, mistakes may be made.
 This is not a repository made by professionals for beginners, but by beginners for beginners.

+**SCRIPTS**

+**Bulldozer:** it is a tool used to brute-force directories in websites, similar to the well-known tool 'dirb' and/or also 'dirsearch', also built in Pythin.

 Enjoy!